EJSAHN/cacaocipher-analysis-pipeline/analysis_suite/README.md

-# CacaoCipher Analyses Suite
+# Analysis Suite

-This repository contains additional, reviewer-facing analyses for the CacaoCipher manuscript.
+This repository contains additional analyses for the CacaoCipher manuscript.
 It is designed to be run from an Anaconda prompt and to produce publication-ready outputs.

 ## Expected inputs